 Introduction

-We’ve added custom domains to pageo.
-You can connect your own domain to your pageo profile, keep your branding in the URL, and still get the same fast, minimal link page.
-This post walks you through what custom domains are, why they’re useful, and how to set them up.
+pageo now supports custom domains.
+Connect your own domain to your pageo profile, keep your branding in the URL, and still get the same fast, minimal link page.
+This post covers what custom domains are, why they're useful, and how to set them up.

 Why Use a Custom Domain?

-A link like pageo.me/username works, but links.yourname.com or yourname.com makes it clear the page is yours.
-Custom domains help you look more professional and consistent.
+A link like pageo.me/username works, but links.yourname.com or yourname.com makes it immediately clear the page is yours.
+Custom domains make you look more professional and consistent across every platform you appear on.

 The domain is yours.
-If you ever move platforms, you can point the same domain somewhere else.
-Your audience doesn’t have to learn a new URL.
+If you ever move platforms, you point the same domain somewhere else.
+Your audience doesn't have to learn a new URL — the link you've been sharing for years keeps working.

 What You Get With Custom Domains on pageo